Become a Northern Westchester Hospital Volunteer

 NWH Needs You

 Your volunteered time is deeply valued by the staff at Northern Westchester Hospital.
 Join over 250 dedicated members of the NWH Volunteer Corps, who work in a variety of settings throughout the Hospital.
-We have rewarding and unique opportunities that may be just right for you.
+We have rewarding and unique opportunities for hospital volunteers that may be just right for you.
 Check out some of them below.
 Read this article in NWHealth about our Volunteer Program.

 For more information contact Ellen Muentener, Director of Volunteers, at 914.666.1925 or email@example.com.

 Become a caregiver coach and help family caregivers maneuver some of their daily challenges while offering emotional support and encouragement.
 Call 914.242.8128